MMSAutonomousTeam/MMS-Camp-2025/6-Control Session/control_systems_readme.md

 #### marine robotics

-**each thuruster axis of rotation is parallel to the linear velocity**
+**each thuruster axis of rotation is parallel to the movement direction**

 <img width="614" height="409" alt="1754532564894" src="https://github.com/user-attachments/assets/7bdb15e9-7a86-41d5-9027-bfca58a9fa87" />